San Diego County non-profit community assistance programs.

 The San Diego County wide Family Self-Sufficiency Service (FSS) provides low-income individuals and families with assistance in achieving stability and financial literacy.
 This is done by working with clients on overcoming barriers to employment and eliminating behaviors that have resulted in dependency on others for help.

 Services provided by staff from FSS include instruction in job-readiness and social competence.
+They also cover technology, including smart phone apps for spending and budgeting.
 This is offered as steps toward gaining a better lifestyle and a stable financial base.
 Once a family is on their own, the program follows up with them periodically to ensure that they remain self-sufficient.
+Locate Android and iPhone apps for saving money and making cash.

 In addition to the services described above, CAP’s FSS program works with a network of community partners to provide assistance for the homeless population in the county.